-- 1. USTs and/or their associated piping can be modified or repaired only once, provided that: - a.
-The Director has approved the modification or repair; - Any modification or repair which requires excavation of soil or removal, replacement, reconfiguration, or disturbance of any subsurface UST component must receive prior written permission from the Director. - c.
-The modification or repair is properly conducted in accordance with applicable national codes of practice and the manufacturer's specifications; - d.
+1. USTs and/or their associated piping can be modified or repaired only once, provided that:

+- The Director has approved the modification or repair; - b.
+Any modification or repair which requires excavation of soil or removal, replacement, reconfiguration, or disturbance of any subsurface UST component must receive prior written permission from the Director. - The modification or repair is properly conducted in accordance with applicable national codes of practice and the manufacturer's specifications; - d.
 An environmental consultant is present for any modification or repair (including piping installation or replacement) that requires the excavation of soils.
-The environmental consultant shall submit a report within 30 days summarizing the work performed and including the following: - (1) Results of screening soils (including method used); - (2) Observations of contamination (including olfactory, if noted, from the excavation and discoloration in the concrete or peastone or soil); - (3) A site diagram; - (4) A test pit log. - (5) Conclusions or recommendations.
+The environmental consultant shall screen soils for the presence of contamination and submit a written summary of the findings to DEM within 30 days.
+Releases shall be reported in accordance with Rule 12 Leak and Spill Response.submit a report within 30 days summarizing the work performed and including the following: - (1) Results of screening soils (including method used); - (2) Observations of contamination (including odors from the excavation and discoloration in the concrete or peastone or soil); - (3) A site diagram; - (4) A test pit log. - (5) Conclusions or recommendations. - e.

-- e.
 Releases shall be reported in accordance with § 1.14 of this Part. - f.
-The tank and/or piping system (primary and secondary) passes a tightness test conducted within 30 days of the completed modification or repair prior to commencing UST operation, and in accordance with § 1.10(H) of this Part.
-Results of the tightness test must be submitted to the Director within 30 calendar days of test completion, or within 7 days - g. in the event of a leak, in accordance with § 1.14 of this Part; - h.
-The method of modification or repair is compatible with the product or material to be stored: - i.
+The tank and/or piping system (primary and secondary) passes a tightness test conducted within 30 days of the completed modification or repairer, and prior to commencing UST operation, and in accordance with § 1.10(H) of this Part.
+Results of the tightness test must be submitted to the Director within fifteen (15) calendar days of test completion, or immediately in the event of a leak, in accordance with § 1.14 of this Part; - g.
+The method of modification or repair is compatible with the product or material to be stored; - h.
 All damaged tank system components, including but not limited to pipe sections and fittings, must be replaced immediately.